 Class visits will be scheduled on a case-by-case basis and, if approved, will be limited.
 Virtual class visits, when available, will be permitted.

-No large group tours will be conducted this fall.
+No large group tours will be conducted this spring.
 We will revisit this policy at a later date.

 Visitors and guests in residential living